Indeed you wonder: What is causing this abdominal pain and these burps?

 If you have a digestive condition like Crohn’s disease or irritable bowel disease, follow your doctor’s dietary instructions to minimize discomfort and gas.

-If you have acid reflux disease , wait at least two hours after eating before going to bed.
-Lying down too soon after eating can cause heartburn.
+If you have acid reflux disease, wait at least two hours after eating before bed, and lying down too soon can cause heartburn.